bioritmo/style-guide/guide/ruby.md

   people.each do |person|
     puts person.name
   end
-  # ...you should do this.
+  # você deve escrever assim.
   people.each do |person|
     # lots
     # of